alextang809/RhyCare/README.md

 <br/>

-### User Stories (To be updated by Weichun!)
+### User Stories

-1. As a software engineer [those whose job requires long-time sitting without exercise] who is at risk of lumbar disc herniation, I want to record my lumber discomfort during work and get advice on exercising from professionals to ease my pain and prevent the disease in an early stage.
+1. As a software engineer, David have to sit still for a long time and do not have much time for him to do excises, which put him at risk of lumbar disc herniation.
+The RhythmCare App can record his lumber discomfort during work and offer professional advice on exercising to ease his pain and prevent the disease in an early stage.

-2. As a student who is at risk of suffering from myopia (or other eye diseases), I want to get a periodical reminder for relaxing my eyes.
+2. As a student, Oliver is at risk of suffering from myopia (or other eye diseases), RhythmCare, however, can set a periodical reminder for relaxing my eyes.

-3. As a psychological consultant, I want there to be a way for my “patients” (e.g. people with depression) to record their everyday emotions for me to offer better treatment.
-Also, I hope there is a platform to identify those facing potential psychological problems and offer early help to them.
+3. As a psychological consultant, Alex want there to be a way for my “patients” (e.g. people with depression) to record their everyday emotions for them to offer better treatment.
+Also, he hope there is a platform to identify those facing potential psychological problems and offer early help to them.

-4. As a doctor/fitness instructor/nutritionist who has spare time, I want to earn extra money by providing help and suggestions to people in need to make their life healthier.
+4. As a doctor/fitness instructor/nutritionist who has spare time, Lerron want to earn extra money by providing help and suggestions to people in need to make their life healthier.

 <br/>

-### Scope of Project (To be updated by Weichun!)
+### Scope of Project

-The Android app provides a platform for users to (1) record their health conditions, which will be used to generate health guides for them, and (2) subscribe to *health management* specialist services which will provide personal health advice for them.
+The Android app provides a platform for users to (1) record their daily discomfort (physically or mentally), which will be used to compare with a disease database, and advise the user with their potential disease (2) subscribe to *health management* specialist services which will provide personal health advice for them.

 <br/>